Danielededo/SagradaFamilia/Deliverables/RMI_Protocol.md

 this method starts the main timer when there are at least two clients successfully connected

 attesa_partita()
-this method controls at the same time: if there are enough clients still connected an, if that's true, it creates the match
+this method calls

+control()
+this method see that every client is still connected when it's time to start the match, thanks to

+->
+setupPlayer
+a method that askes the client to input a string so to know they are still there

 <-
 setupconnection